Save the Date for our Annual NAAF Patient Conference - Reaching New Summits Together - June 30 - July 2, 2023 in Denver, Colorado!

 Advocacy in Schools

-School can be challenging for almost any child, but even more so when that student has an autoimmune skin disease that results in hair loss and emotional pain like alopecia areata.
-With any perceivable difference classmates, teachers and administrators may not understand or have good skills to cope or support the child.
+School can be challenging for almost any child, but even more so when that student has alopecia areata.
+This autoimmune skin disease results in hair loss and emotional pain.
+Teachers and administrators may not understand or have the skills to help support the child.
 From its beginning, the National Alopecia Areata Foundation (NAAF) has been here to provide advocacy in schools by giving you and your child the tools to educate teachers and classmates.

 The Alopecia Areata School Guide